 Coleman’s history of shoulder dystocia deliveries was reflected in her medical records for the prior pregnancies.
 But neither the OB/GYN or anyone else at the Women’s Center ever bothered to review that medical history.
 As a result, Coleman’s doctor and midwife were never aware of the fact that shoulder dystocia with her prior deliveries.
 A C-section was never discussed or considered.

 At 41 weeks Coleman was admitted to the hospital and labor was induced with Cervidil and Pitocin.
-Just a short time into labor the fetal monitoring strips indicated that the baby’s heart rate was low and the doctor employed a vacuum extractor to assist in delivery.
-With the assistance of the vacuum the doctor was able to deliver J.D.’s head, but not her body.
+Just a short time into labor, the fetal monitoring strips indicated that the baby’s heart rate was low and the doctor employed a vacuum extractor to assist in delivery.
+With the assistance of the vacuum the doctor could deliver J.D.’s head, but not her body.
 At that point, the doctor recognized that shoulder dystocia was an issue.

 In response to the shoulder dystocia, the doctor employed the traditional McRoberts Maneuver while the midwife applied suprapubic pressure.
 It took at least 3 strong pulls on J.D.’s head before she was finally delivered.
-Following delivery, J.D. was unable to move her left arm and her discharge from the hospital noted “term infant with brachial plexus injury.”
-Just 3 months after her birth, an MRI confirmed that J.D. had suffered serious injury to her brachial plexus nerves.
+Following delivery, J.D. could not move her left arm and her discharge from the hospital noted “term infant with brachial plexus injury.”
+Just three months after her birth, an MRI confirmed that J.D. had suffered a serious injury to her brachial plexus nerves.

 Standard of Care